 At trial, Savage pleaded not guilty and claimed that his confession was produced by beatings and death threats from police.
-He was convicted on November 22, 1923, by a jury of twelve white men, only six weeks after Barthel’s murder.
+He was convicted on November 22, 1923, by a jury of twelve white men.
+Only six weeks had passed since Barthel’s murder.

 His motion for a new trial was denied by the court that convicted him and he was sentenced to death on January 30, 1924.
 Lacking the financial resources for appellate review or a clemency campaign, Savage was taken to Rockview and electrocuted on March 31, 1924, without any independent review of his case.
 He was buried in the prison cemetery.